CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 baseline RISC-V architecture and expand experience with RISC-V reverse engineering and exploitation.

-The CHERI-RISC-V team will confirm exploitability for the RISC-V binary in advance.
-A participant who is unable to complete the baseline RISC-V attack is unlikely to be effective in similar work targeting CHERI-RISC-V.
+The CHERI-RISC-V team has confirmed exploitability for the RISC-V binary in advance.
+We strongly recommend exploiting the RISC-V version of the code first, as a starting point for understanding potential CHERI-RISC-V exploitability.